Orange Grass Dart

 This Caterpillar is pale green with a brown dorsal line.
 The head is pale brown.
-It has been found feeding on :
+The caterpillar has been found feeding on plants in the Grass family (POACEAE), including :

-all in the Grass family POACEAE.
-The Caterpillar grows to a length of about 2 cms.
+The caterpillar grows to a length of about 2 cms.

 The adult butterflies of this species are dark brown on top with orange markings.
 The wingspan is usually a bit over 2 cms.
 The females are a little larger than the males, and have a more convex forewing margin.